Sonia Friedman: TV and film producer

-In 2015, Sonia Friedman Productions co-produced two television dramas, the BAFTA Nominated The Dresser which aired on BBC Two and directly followed after SFP's partnership with Playground Entertainment on the six-part mini-series adaptation of Dame Hilary Mantel's Wolf Hall, which also aired on BBC Two in January 2015 and won two BAFTA Television Awards in 2016.
+In 2015, Sonia Friedman Productions co-produced two television dramas which aired on BBC Two: Wolf Hall, a six-part mini-series of Dame Hilary Mantel’s historical novel, was broadcast in January, winning two BAFTA Television Awards the following year, and in October, the BAFTA-nominated adaptation of Ronald Harwood’s The Dresser, starring Anthony Hopkins and Ian McKellen.

-In 2020, Sonia Friedman Productions partnered with Angelica Films to create a sumptuous re-interpretation of Ian Rickson's stage production of Chekhov's Uncle Vanya.
-The new film version of the production was shown in cinemas ahead of broadcast on the BBC.
-This made it the first UK stage production closed by the Coronavirus pandemic to have been filmed and produced for the screen.
-In 2021, Sonia Friedman produced J'Ouvert for BBC Four, a film version of the live theatre production at the Harold Pinter Theatre.
+In 2020, Sonia Friedman Productions partnered with Angelica Films to create a re-interpretation of Ian Rickson's stage production of Anton Chekhov's Uncle Vanya.
+The new film version of the production was shown in cinemas ahead of broadcast on the BBC, making it the first UK stage production closed by the Coronavirus pandemic to be seen onscreen.
+The following year, Sonia Friedman produced a film version of Yasmin Joseph’s play J’Ouvert, also staged at the Harold Pinter Theatre, for BBC Four.

-In 2021, Friedman and Guy Heeley produced Together, multi award-winning writer, Dennis Kelly’s searingly funny and painfully poignant love story, starring BAFTA award-winning and Golden Globe nominated James McAvoy and BAFTA award-winning and Emmy nominated Sharon Horgan, directed by the multi award-winning Stephen Daldry.
+Later in 2021, Sonia Friedman Productions produced Together, written by Dennis Kelly and directed by Stephen Daldry and Justin Martin.
+The BBC "lockdown drama" starred James McAvoy and Sharon Horgan as a couple forced to confront their fractured relationship during the COVID-19 pandemic.
+Told directly to camera through monologues and set entirely in their home, it mixed dark humour with emotional honesty.
+The film won the 2022 BAFTA for Best Single Drama.